G-Core/product-documentation/documentation/cdn/getting-started/integrate-cdn-with-fastedge.md

 5\.
 Enter a name for your application and, optionally, add a description.

-6\.
+<p id="secure-variables-cdn-apps"> 6.
 Add required environment variables that will be used for authentication checks.
-Enter the data as key-value pairs.
+Enter the data as key-value pairs.</p>

 <img src="https://assets.gcore.pro/docs/cdn/getting-started/integrate-cdn-with-fastedge/cdn-app-setup.png" alt="Custom app configuration menu" width="80%">